prebiotic foods

 Are There Prebiotics in OLIPOP?

 Yes!
 Most sodas are void of nutritional value, but OLIPOP is different.
 Rather than being packed with sugar, our low-sugar sodas are made with prebiotics that have research-backed nutritional benefits.
-Each of our sodas contains chicory root inulin, Jerusalem artichoke inulin, and cassava root fiber—three types of clinically-supported prebiotics that have been shown to support digestive health and a healthy microbiome.
+Each of our sodas contains research-backed prebiotics that support digestive health and a healthy gut microbiome.
 Having a soda that contains prebiotic fiber is one simple and convenient way to support your gut health in a delicious and functional way.
 Drinking a can of OLIPOP will not only satisfy your sweet tooth, but it will also give your body a boost of nutrients that support overall health.

 Prebiotics: The Takeaway